martisak/RepData_PeerAssessment2/report.md

 ## [18] "m" "M"
 ```

-For crop damage we have the two columns 'cropdmg' and 'cropdmgexp'.
+For crop damage we have the two columns `cropdmg' and `cropdmgexp`.

 ```r